Originally published in 2011, but updated periodically.

 There seems to be a lot of confusion over how to turn right at crossroads when another vehicle is turning right from the opposite direction.

-Driving: The Essential Skills (TES) – that’s the official DSA guide to driving – says the following:
+Driving: The Essential Skills (TES) – that’s the official DVSA guide to driving – says the following:

 Turning right when an oncoming vehicle is also turning right